 In November 2018, The New York Times partnered with Google to digitize the Archival Library.

-In 2018, Arthur Ochs Sulzberger Jr. was succeeded as publisher of the Times by his son, A.G.
-Sulzberger.
+In 2018, Arthur Ochs Sulzberger Jr. was succeeded as publisher by his son, A. G. Sulzberger.

-In October 2019, Trump ordered federal agencies to cancel their subscriptions to The New York Times and The Washington Post.
+In October 2019, President Trump ordered federal agencies to cancel their subscriptions to The New York Times and The Washington Post.

 According to an internal readership poll conducted by The New York Times in 2019, eighty-four percent of readers identified as liberal.

-In 2019, following two back-to-back mass shootings, The New York Times used the headline, "Trump Urges Unity vs. Racism", which was later changed to, "Assailing Hate But Not Guns" after criticism.
+In 2019, following mass shootings in El Paso and Dayton, the initial headline "Trump Urges Unity vs. Racism" was criticized and subsequently changed to "Assailing Hate But Not Guns" after public backlash.

-On May 23, 2020, The New York Times's front page solely featured U.S. Deaths Near 100,000, An Incalculable Loss, lacking images for the first time since they were introduced.
+On May 23, 2020, The New York Times's front page solely featured U.S. Deaths Near 100,000, An Incalculable Loss, a subset of the 100,000 people in the United States who died of COVID-19.

 In 2020, James Bennet resigned as opinion editor.

-In March 2021, the Times established a committee to avoid journalistic conflicts of interest.
+In March 2021, The New York Times established a committee to avoid journalistic conflicts of interest with work written for The New York Times.

 By 2021, The New York Times Wine Club was managed by Lot18, a company that provides proprietary labels.
+Lot18 managed the Williams Sonoma Wine Club and its own wine club Tasting Room.

-In 2021, Josh Wardle developed Wordle, a word game that would later be acquired by The New York Times.
+In 2021, Josh Wardle developed Wordle, a word game that gained popularity.

 In January 2022, The New York Times Company acquired The Athletic.

-On December 7, 2022, the New York Times Guild held a one-day strike, the first interruption to The New York Times since 1978.
+On December 7, 2022, The New York Times Guild held a one-day strike, the first interruption to The New York Times since 1978.

-As of 2022, The New York Times is the second-largest newspaper by print circulation in the United States, behind The Wall Street Journal.
+As of 2022, The New York Times is the second-largest newspaper by print circulation in the United States behind The Wall Street Journal.

 As of 2022, The New York Times's cooking website, NYT Cooking, features 21,000 recipes.